 Dr. ElMessiry: So let me then contrast with this use case.
 We always mention a use case meaning, what is blockchain good for in this case?
 So, [take] education.
 All of you went to school and went to college and have all your records right?
-But, a lot of the globe [go] to schools that it is very hard for them to keep the records with them and it is very hard to prove the records here [in America].
+But, a lot of the globe [go] to schools in which it is very hard for them to keep the records with them and it is very hard to prove the records here [in America].
 I know this firsthand because I got some of my education overseas.
-When I had to move over here, I had to prove the education, that I speak English, and it takes a lot of time because they want to make sure that the piece of paper that I have is actually authentic and is not forged and not photoshopped, and so forth.
+When I had to move over here, I had to prove my education, that I speak English, and it takes a lot of time because they want to make sure that the piece of paper that I have is actually authentic and is not forged and not photoshopped, and so forth.
 [This creates] a lot of processing time, effort, and overhead, and so forth.
 So, that is another very good use case.

 When you think about it [you] want something to be immutable, verifiable, very quickly distributed, and [something] that nobody can take away from you.
 Hence, ODEM does that for the educational field where they basically take those certificates and put them on the blockchain.
 Perfect fit.
 Also, the certificate itself is very small, hence the record is small.
 [This] means that you are not going to consume a lot of the blockchain and you can put it here and verify it.
 So, if you did not have this solution in place, the current technology would require you to go into a lot of different places and ask people to figure out where the record is.
 With blockchain, it is verifiable.
 If the [person] that has signed this belongs to this university, then it is by virtue true, 100%.
 You cannot forge that.

-Mr. Bridgesmith: For example, MIT has now delivered, at least in some quarters, all of its certificates and degrees in a blockchain certificate.
-Meaning, you have access to it immediately, forever, if you have a blockchain wallet, as it is called, in which you can deposit your blockchain assets, your credentials, your diplomas, your training as a future lawyer or whatever profession that you seek to pursue - to be able to access it and to make that all available to an employer without having to go through all of the intermediaries that would stand in the way of you gaining access to your credential, and it’s authenticated by virtue of the fact the way it was created.
+Mr. Bridgesmith: For example, MIT has now deliver[ed], at least in some quarters, all of its certificates and degrees in a blockchain certificate.
+Meaning, [] you have access to it immediately, forever, if you have a blockchain wallet, as it is called, in which you can deposit your blockchain assets, your credentials, your diplomas, your training as a future lawyer or whatever profession that you seek to pursue - to be able to access it and to make that all available to an employer without having to go through all of the intermediaries that would stand in the way of you gaining access to your credential, and it’s authenticated by virtue of the fact the way it was created.
 So, the identity of the individual, the verification of the authenticity of the certificate, and the ability to access it without having to go through third parties is another application.

-So, as in education, think about healthcare.
+So, as in healthcare, think about, excuse me, as in education, think about healthcare.
 Because one of the things that blockchain is tempting us with is access to our medical data.
-As a patient with medical data, it’s “my data,” but I can’t get it because it’s been captured by some provider, some technology that that provider uses, and they have that data, that data is contained in their proprietary silos, and that’s very valuable data, but I can’t get it.
+As a patient with medical data, it’s quote “my data,” but I can’t get it because it’s been captured by some provider, some technology that that provider uses, and they have that data, that data is contained in their proprietary silos, and that’s very valuable data, but I can’t get it.
 And I certainly can’t get it in all of the silos in which it resides.
 So what might blockchain do to help create true personal ownership of my health data so that I could decide who can have access to it and, if valuable, charge for it.